Learning the Effect of Persuasion via Difference-In-Differences: Empirical Example II: Curriculum Persuasion

-where a hat denotes an estimator of the corresponding parameter.
-When $j \geq 0$, $\widehat{\theta}(s,s+j)$ measures the average persuasion rate on the treated; whereas $j < -1$, it can be used for checking pre-treatment difference-in-differences.

-As an illustration, we consider the first outcome variable in \citet[the first row of Table 3]{cantoni2017curriculum}, namely, ``Trust: central government''.
-The left panel of \Cref{figure-ccyyz-1} shows the estimates of both ATT and APRT for the $S=2007$ group.
-The $X$-axis shows different values of $s+j$, and by definition, $2006$ corresponds to the null effect.
-The vertical lines represent 95\% pointwise confidence intervals using the robust standard errors.
-They are obtained via the delta method, while combining the $S=s$ and $S=2010$ regression models as a seemingly unrelated regression model with clustered dependence at the province level for each $S=s$ regression in \eqref{ccyyz-reg-ours}.
-Not surprisingly, the APRT estimates are larger than the ATT estimates, as the former focuses on a more relevant subpopulation.
-It is remarkable to note that the 2007 ATT estimate is insignificant while the 2007 APRT estimate is significant, indicating that it is important to look at APRT as the key parameter.
-The right panel of \Cref{figure-ccyyz-1} shows the same estimates for the $S=2008$ group.
-In this group, the 2006 estimates correspond to the pre-treatment period and are close to zero and statistically insignificant.
-Overall, both panels indicate that the impacts of the textbook reform were substantial on students' trust on central government.
+As an illustration, we consider the first outcome variable in \citet[Table~3, first row]{cantoni2017curriculum}, ``Trust: central government.''
+The left panel of \Cref{figure-ccyyz-1} reports ATT, FPR, and BPR estimates for the $S_i = 2007$ group.
+The $x$-axis shows event time $s+j$, with 2006 as the pre-treatment baseline.
+Confidence intervals are clustered at the province level.
+As expected, both FPR and BPR exceed ATT, as they focus on more relevant subpopulations.
+FPR is larger than BPR, indicating that there are more already-persuaded (AP) individuals than never-persuadable (NP) individuals.
+Notably, for 2007, both ATT and BPR are insignificant, whereas FPR is significant, underscoring the importance of going beyond ATT.
+The right panel shows similar results for the $S_i = 2008$ group, with pre-treatment estimates (2006) near zero and insignificant.
+Overall, both panels indicate substantial effects of the textbook reform on students' trust in the central government.

-We do not report the estimates for the $S=2009$ group separately as they turn out to be imprecisely estimated and include only one post-treatment period.
-Instead, we now report the estimator of the event-study persuasion rates (ESPR), i.e., $\theta_{ESPR}(j)$.
-If $j \geq 0$, it can be obtained by

-In addition, we also report the following estimate as a check for the pre-treatment period:

-\Cref{figure-ccyyz-2} shows the ESPR estimates at each horizon level for the first 6 outcome variables from \citet[see Panel A in Table 3]{cantoni2017curriculum}.
-The blue dashed line corresponds to the persuasion rate reported in \citet{cantoni2017curriculum}.
-It can be seen that our estimates are slightly larger, possibly and partly due to the fact that we allow for heterogeneous treatment effects, while carefully constructing control groups and dropping provinces that introduced the new curriculum before 2007.
-As before, pointwise 95\% confidence intervals are plotted based on the robust standard errors, clustered at the province level for each $S=s$ regression model.
-On one hand, there is no significant effect in the pre-treatment period except for the outcome ``Trust: courts''.
-On the other hand, most of post-treatment period effects are significantly large.
-Overall, we observe that the main findings in \citet{cantoni2017curriculum} are re-confirmed with our analysis, providing further evidence on their conclusion that ``studying the new curriculum led to more positive views of China's governance''.